kaloyan-marinov/complete-terraform-course/README.md

     - the `.terraform.lock.hcl` file contains information about the specific providers and dependencies that are installed within this workspace

-    - in addition, if your Terraform files utilize any "Terraform modules" (which will be covered in detail later in this tutorial), downloads those as well into our working directory
+    - in addition, if your Terraform files utilize any "Terraform modules" (which will be covered in detail later on in this tutorial), downloads those as well into our working directory

         ```
         $ tree -a .